Settlement over 'Happy Birthday' copyright puts song in public domain

 Terms of the deal were not disclosed in court papers announcing the settlement, but it puts an end to the class-action lawsuit filed in 2013 by a group of artists and filmmakers who had sought a return of the millions of dollars in fees the company had collected over the years for use of the song.

-Once the settlement is finalized, the song will be in the public domain, the source said.
+Once the settlement is finalised, the song will be in the public domain, the source said.
 That means it will be free for all to use without fear of a lawsuit.

 In September, Chief U.S. District Judge George King in Los Angeles ruled that Warner/Chappell, the music publishing arm of privately owned Warner Music Group, did not own a copyright to the Happy Birthday lyrics.